pandurd/DecisionAdventure/Readme.md

 First question will be displayed <br />
 ![name-of-you-image](https://github.com/pandurd/DecisionAdventure/raw/master/DemoScreenshots/StartAdventure%20-1.jpg)

-User can choose answers.
+User can choose answers. <br />
 once choosen, more questions will be displayed.
 ![name-of-you-image](https://github.com/pandurd/DecisionAdventure/raw/master/DemoScreenshots/StartAdventure%20-2.jpgg)

 # Decision Tree
-Once final question/path is reached- user will be redirected to a decision page (readonly) where no click can be done or no more answers cna be choosen. <br />
+Once final question/path is reached user will be redirected to a decision page (readonly) where no click can be done or no more answers cna be choosen. <br />

 ![name-of-you-image](https://github.com/pandurd/DecisionAdventure/raw/master/DemoScreenshots/LastQuestion-DecisonTree.jpg)

 User can also see past adventures from home page (2nd listing)
 ![name-of-you-image](https://github.com/pandurd/DecisionAdventure/raw/master/DemoScreenshots/ListOfTakenUpdatedAfterLastQuestion.jpg)

 # API
 Web api is used with Dapper for DB queries <br />
 Added inline queries as much as possible to finish faster. <br />
 Added a one store proc as one example to calll store procs via dapper <br />
 Entity framework/Ado.net is also nice to have but dapper is more efficient <br />

 # DB
 Please see DB diagram in root folder for table deisgns and all scripts are in DBSCripts folder inside Decison Adventure folder <br />